-- 1. Connect the computer to AC power.
+- Connect the computer to AC power.

-- 2. Type defragment in the taskbar search box, and then select Defragment and optimize your drives.
+- Type defragment in the taskbar search box, and then select Defragment and Optimize Drives.

-- 3. Follow the on-screen instructions.
+- Follow the on-screen instructions.

 For additional information, access the Disk Defragmenter software Help.

 Using Disk Cleanup

 Use Disk Cleanup to search the hard drive for unnecessary files that you can safely delete to free up disk space and help the computer run more efficiently.